As the environmental cost of fast fashion and our clothing choices have become more widely recognized, a new breed of online thrift store has emerged.

-Originally opening in 2002 as a bricks-and-mortar outlet, they've since matured from this first London site to 9 stores across London and Sweden.
+Originally opening in 2002 as a brick-and-mortar outlet, they've since matured from this first London site to 9 stores across London and Sweden.
 Today, they remain a go-to destination for retro hunters.

-In 2010 their online thrift store was launched, bringing their retro secondhand clothing wares to a broader audience.
+In 2010 they launched their online thrift store, bringing their retro secondhand clothing wares to a broader audience.
 According to their website, Beyond Retro rehomed some 90 million clothing items last year - that's pretty amazing!